giantatwork/Pycruft/README.md

 ## Usage

-Run `Pycruft .` inside the directory you want to clean or provide a path to this directory like this: `pycruft my/path`.
+Run `pycruft .` inside the directory you want to clean or provide a path to this directory like this: `pycruft my/path`.

 For more options, run `pycruft --help`.